-Running a business is hard work – juggling priorities while simultaneously reacting to shifting market conditions and demand.
-It’s likely your first priority is to make the business successful, which includes optimizing the company’s income/expense ratio.
+Running a business is hard work – juggling day-to-day priorities while simultaneously reacting to shifting market conditions and demand.
+It’s likely your first priority is to ensure the business is successful, which includes optimizing the company’s income/expense ratio.
 However, many business owners still wonder how to improve cash flow.
-To help adjust to liquidity needs, take a look at the following tips for improving cash flow.
+To help effectively respond to evolving liquidity needs, take a look at the following tips for improving cash flow.

 One of the best strategies for improving business cash flow is to develop a forecasting model and method that works for the business.
 To predict the amount of income it will have over the course of the year, it’s important to understand the ebbs and flows of the company’s purchase journey and the changes in the market that may impact customer choices.
 If the forecast consistently puts the company in a tight spot financially, dedicate some time to review processes and numbers with a business banking partner.